Fin413/GalacticGainz/README.md

 <br/>

 ### :running_man:	 Exercising
-In order to help them to lose weight, the user must do exercises in real life.
+To help them to lose weight, the user must do exercises in real life.
 These simple exercises can be done anywhere with open floor space.

 <br/>